-Welcome to the Uncertainty Quantification in Computational Mechanics Group in the Department of Civil and Environmental Engineering at Duke University
+Welcome to the Uncertainty Quantification Group at Duke University

-The proposed frameworks find applications in a broad range of engineering and scientific fields or projects, such as:
+The proposed frameworks find applications in a broad range of projects, such as:

-- the multiscale and multiphysics modeling of complex heterogeneous materials and systems;
+- The multiscale and multiphysics modeling of heterogeneous materials and systems.

-- the identification of material (e.g. soil) properties solving statistical inverse problems;
+- The identification of linear or nonlinear material properties solving statistical inverse problems.

 - The modeling of stochastic, linear and nonlinear constitutive models.